St. Cuthbert’s Way

 7

 We have saved a wonderful independent hiking section of the route for your last day of walking.
 You follow the road to Holy Island through a mixture of beautiful landscapes while enjoying the company of the diverse birdlife along the way.
+Reaching the causeway at low tide, you can choose to take the Causeway Road or the historic Pilgrims Path across the sands to Lindisfarne.
 Holy Island is one of the most popular Christian heritage complexes in Europe and is abundant in historic buildings and sites.
 St. Cuthbert himself was a Bishop there and the building of Lindisfarne Priory was inspired by his figure.
 Don’t miss to explore the castle built by Henry VIII as the island was of particular strategic importance at the time.

 8